Your "How To" Guide for Establishing Residency at SMC

 The Residency Reclassification Questionnaire and complete documentation (aka, proofs) must be submitted to firstname.lastname@example.org prior to the start of the term the student is requesting to be reclassified as a resident.

-- Students are urged to submit all documents at least 3 weeks before the payment deadline for the term to ensure a timely decision is made.
+- Students are urged to submit all documents at least 4-6 weeks before the payment deadline for the term to ensure a timely decision is made.
 Our residency specialists cannot guarantee a timely review if documents are submitted late or are missing.
+Students will be dropped from any classes not paid for by the Payment Deadline.

 - Proofs must be scanned and submitted as a PDF document.
 Use a free app such as Scannable (for iOS) or ClearScanner (for Android) to prepare a PDF.